spragl/Takeput/README.md

 - exclusive

     A scalar.
 If true Takeput will take an exclusive lock on read operations.
 If false it will just take a shared lock on them, as it normally does.

+- flatten

+    A scalar.
+If true Takeput will flatten the file content and return it as a string.
+If false it will return an array.

+    Normally you would also set "separator" to undef, when you set "flatten" to true.
+For example:

+        use YAML::XS qw(Load Dump);                            # Working with YAML.

+        File::Takeput::set(separator => undef , flatten => 1); # Because of this...
+        my $fancy_data = Load grab('my_file.yaml');            # ...this will work.

 - newline